-The interpretation does not have a significant effect on the consolidated financial statements.
+The interpretation is not expected to have a significant impact on the consolidated financial statements.

 2.3 Basis of consolidation

 The consolidated financial statements comprise the parent company Elenia Finance Oyj and its subsidiaries which the Group controls.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has ability to affect those returns through its power over the investee.